Blog Product ManagementWhat Does a Head of Product Do? Role, Skills & Career Path

 Check out this blog to learn the differences between a product manager and a product owner.

-The product owner sits between the stakeholders (such as managers, and executives) and the development team and makes sure that everything is communicated clearly.
+The product owner sits between the stakeholders (managers, executives) and the development team and makes sure that everything is communicated clearly.

 Key responsibilities: